Caltech-AMBER/obelisk_examples/README.md

 A repo where we can hold examples using obelisk.

 # Running the D1 Arm Python example
+Make sure the XBox controller is plugged in; otherwise, it may not be detected after the dev container is built.

 Do initial setup of environment variables exposed to Docker:
 ```
 bash setup.sh